hankijord/identify-audio/readme.md

 Usage
 -----

-Run using `python main.py` while music is playing.
+- Run using `python main.py` while music is playing.

-It will try a few times to identify the track and download GIFs to the `gif/` folder if a match is found.
+- GIFs to the `gif/` folder if a match is found.
 Each time a new song found, the folder is emptied and replaced with the new song gifs.
-The program will continue to run every minute, until you stop it.
-The interval time for when a song is identified can be changed by setting the `RECORD_INTERVAL_MIN` value in `main.py`.
-The amount of GIFs downloaded for each term can also be changed through the `GIF_LIMIT` value.
+The program will continue to run until you stop it.
+- `RECORD_INTERVAL_MIN` (in `main.py`) determines how long the program will wait before trying to identify another song.
+- `GIF_LIMIT` (in `main.py`) determines the amount of GIFs downloaded for each term (artist, track, mood).

 TODO
 ------------
-- [] Sync speed of GIF to the song BPM
+- [ ] Sync speed of GIF to the song BPM